go-vela/community/migrations/v0.12/DOCS.md

 # set the driver for the Vela database
 export VELA_DATABASE_DRIVER=<database driver from Vela server>

-# set the configuration string for the Vela database
+# set the address for the Vela database
-export VELA_DATABASE_CONFIG=<database config from Vela server>
+export VELA_DATABASE_ADDR=<database address from Vela server>
 ```

 ## Start